rogueunix/psysim/README.md

 Travis Build Status: https://travis-ci.org/rogueunix/psysim

-## Version 0.2.0 To-Do
+## Version 0.3.0 To-Do
-* Add in new patients
+* Text to Speech
-* Need to setup Speech-to-Text / Text-to-Speech.
-Will make next demo more engaging
+  * Add different voices for each patient.
-* Possible UI redesign
+  * Give Eliza a voice when enabled.